The Latest Car Finance News & Advice

 • Greater flexibility: Having a friend/family to teach you can mean you get more lessons more often.
 Not having to wait for appointments can get you learning quicker and for longer too.

 • Save ££: Learn with a friend or family member and save a ton of money on driving lessons.
 The average driving lesson can be anywhere from £25 to £45, meaning you could pay up to £2,000 before you take your test.
+We've taken a look at the general cost of learning to drive in our piece 'how much does it cost to learn to drive'.

 • Lower level of teaching: Instructors charge you for a reason.
 They are well-trained and certified in spotting mistakes and can provide tips on how to improve.
 Using a friend or family member might lead to certain errors being missed that could catch you out in your test.

 • Miss out on a professional driving plan: A friend might not be able to teach you in the same way that an instructor does.
 An instructor can break down the lessons into smaller parts to help you improve gradually.
+We've taken a deep dive into driving instructors in our blog 'how to choose a driving instructor'.

 • Can you properly focus?
 Learning to drive with a friend or family member can be fun, but could you be too relaxed?
 A driving test is a serious process.
 Learning in stricter conditions can be helpful, but a friend or family member might make it too casual.